-Small structured non-coding genes are added using annotations taken from RFAM [15] and miRBase [16].
-NCBI-BLAST was run for these sequences and models built using the Infernal software suite [17].
+Small non-coding (sncRNA) genes were added using annotations taken from RFAM [15] and miRBase [16].
+For miRNAs, NCBI-BLAST was run for these sequences to identify homologs in the genome sequence and models were evaluated for expected stem-loop structures using RNAfold [17].
+Additional machine learning based filters were applied to exclude predictions with sub-optimal alignments to the genome and non-conforming secondary structures.
+For other sncRNAs, models were built using the Infernal software suite [18].